 Sure, the digital card games go back a long time but the last few years have seen a variety of large titles from famous developers join the fray.
 From casual sessions to hardcore esports, from Android and iOS mobile devices’ titles to PC and console releases, these games have gathered loyal communities and huge online following.

 Let’s take a look at the biggest, loudest titles that came out in the last few years.
-Note that the list below is not put in any kind of ranked order and only has a short description of the game, screenshot of the board so you have a visual representation of the title and a link to the beginner’s guide on how to get started.
+Note that the list below is not put in any kind of ranked order and only has a short description of the game, screenshot of the board so you have a visual representation of the title.

 Hearthstone is a turn-based free-to-play card game set in the Warcraft universe.
 Two opponents are fighting each other using constructed decks of 30 cards along with a selected hero with a unique power.
 Players use their limited mana crystals to play abilities or summon minions to attack the opponent, with the goal of destroying the opponent’s hero.

 Hearthstone has a variety of modes such as Casual, Ranked and Single Player mode with special rulesets.

 The game’s meta has seen significant changes over the years, with a great number of cards being added or reworked with the addition of the new expansions.
 The latest, Rastakhan’s Rumble, has just arrived.

 CD Projekt RED’s GWENT is a free-to-play card game set in the universe of The Witcher.
 Two players are battling each other over three rounds with the decks of at least 25 cards that can belong to a variety of factions that offer different playstyles and unique leaders’ abilities.

 Sling cards across two tactically distinct rows — melee and ranged.
 Gather more points than your opponent to win a round.
 Score two out of three rounds to win the battle.
 Bluffing and deception are as important in GWENT as the actual army you bring to the table.